zwily/typus/README.md

     Typus::Configuration.options[:start_year]
     Typus::Configuration.options[:toggle]

-You can overwrite this settings in the initializer `typus.rb` and can overwrite options by model.
+You can also overwrite the model options by model.
+This is done always from the yaml files under `config/typus`.

     Post:
       options: